Go Ad-Free

 Reverse-Engineering Generic Drugs:

 The problem is that recreating a brand name medicine from scratch is tricky business.
-Not only do you have to recreate the active pharmaceutical ingredient (API) but you have to add excipients (binders, fillers, colors, etc) and put it all together so that the generic drug mimics the brand in the way it gets into the blood stream.
+Not only do you have to recreate the active pharmaceutical ingredient (API) but you have to add excipients (binders, fillers, colors, etc).
+Then the generic drug company has to put it all together so that the generic drug mimics the brand in the way it releases the API into the blood stream.

 The FDA has long reassured physicians, pharmacists and patients that generic drugs are every bit as good as their brand name counterparts.
-Are the data the FDA relies on reliable?
+But no one is actually allowed to see the data.
+Are the results the FDA relies on reliable?

 A Generic Drug Scandal Is Revealed: